 Additionally, all of these findings are specific to men, so women may require a different rehydration strategy due to differences in body composition.

 If beer can be used to rehydrate after a hard day of work or hitting the gym, how much are we talking about?

 The amount of beer that is suitable for rehydration is dependent on a couple of things:

 - Alcohol content – The lower the ABV, the better for hydration.
 A high ABV brew will quickly dehydrate you (whether you just finished a workout or not).

 - Rate of consumption – This is one of the caveats to drinking that low-ABV beer.
-Guzzling a six-pack of 2.5% beer in an hour is also going to be detrimental to hydration!
+Drinking six of a 2.5% beer in an hour is also going to be detrimental to hydration!

 When was the last time you had water, or at least a water-rich food or beverage that didn’t contain alcohol?
 Alternating beer and water can help with hydration but keep in mind the diuretic effects of alcohol (more on that in a moment!).

 As a reminder: The Mayo Clinic recommends two beers daily for men and just one for women.
 So while it’s a delicious, satisfying, and thirst-quenching end to a strenuous workout, it is always best to drink in moderation.